About

 ~

 Chris Kannen was born in Cleveland, OH and earned his BFA from the University of Dayton and his MFA from Hunter College in New York City.
-Chris has been an artist-in-residence at Samband Íslenskra Myndlistarmanna (SÍM), Reykjavik, Iceland, and in the McMurdo Dry Valleys of Antarctica as the recipient of a National Science Foundation Antarctic Artist and Writer Award.
+Chris was an artist-in-residence at Samband Íslenskra Myndlistarmanna (SÍM), Reykjavik, Iceland, and in the McMurdo Dry Valleys of Antarctica as the recipient of a National Science Foundation Antarctic Artist and Writer Award.
 He lives in Denver and works in Denver and throughout the local landscape.

 ~